cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 `external` is a modifier, and the `var` keyword is optional when `external` is used.
 When declaring external arrays, the `noinit` and `cached` modifiers cannot be used.

-A _storage clause_ can be specified after the `external` keyword, in the same way as when declaring external variables.
+A _storage specification_ can be included after the `external` keyword, as described above.

 ## Internal arrays